Paul Buchheit

-Paul T. Buchheit is an American computer engineer and entrepreneur who created Gmail.
+Paul T. Buchheit (born November 7, 1977) is an American computer engineer and entrepreneur who created the email service Gmail.
 He developed the original prototype of Google AdSense as part of his work on Gmail.
 He also suggested Google's former company motto Don't be evil in a 2000 meeting on company values, after the motto was initially coined in 1999 by engineer Amit Patel.

 Early life and education

-Buchheit grew up in New York.
-He attended Case Western Reserve University in Cleveland, Ohio where he studied computer science and rowed crew.
+Buchheit was born on November 7, 1977, in Webster, New York.
+He attended the Case Western Reserve University in Cleveland, Ohio where he studied computer engineering and was part of the college's rowing crew.